google/dart-emacs-plugin-unsupported/README.md

 ## Overview

-Dart support for EMACS.
+Dart support for EMACS. (not officially supported).

 ## Development status

-This project is a work in progress.
-It is based on the dart-mode.el that was previously hosted in the Dart repository (https://code.google.com/p/dart/source/browse/#svn%2Fbranches%2Fbleeding_edge%2Fdart), at tools/utils/elisp/dart-mode.el.
+This code is based on the dart-mode.el that was previously hosted in the Dart repository (https://code.google.com/p/dart/source/browse/#svn%2Fbranches%2Fbleeding_edge%2Fdart), at tools/utils/elisp/dart-mode.el.